redpesk-common/sec-gate-fedid-binding/docs/3-configuration.md

 ### Api Response

-fedid-binding send an OK/FX response when launching the command *(equivalent to '&' background launch in bash)*.
+sec-gate-fedid-binding send an OK/FX response when launching the command *(equivalent to '&' background launch in bash)*.
 Response returns task pid and other misc information.

 ```json
 {